monsoonery/PDM-project/README.md

 ## About this project
 We programmed the RRT* algorithm in Python from scratch, and used _gym\_envs\_urdf_ by Max Spahn for simulating the robot.
 The mobile manipulator is represented by a simplified URDF.
 The obstacles are added into the simulation environment using objects from _mpscenes.obstacles_.

+Our implementation uses several classes in separate files to handle motion planning and simulation.
+The following files contain all classes and are stores in the src folder:
+- `environment.py`: For creating and launching the simulation environment with the robot and obstacles
+- `robot.py`: Contains the parameters (dimensions, movement functions etc.) of the robot used in the simulation environment.
+- `obstacles.py`: Contains the definitions of _mpscenes.obstacles_ objects that are used by both `RRT_v3.py` and `environment.py`
+- `RRT_v3.py`: Contains all code related to running RRT*, including random sampling, collision detection, and generating graphs and plots.

 ## Getting started
 ### Prerequisites
 This project has been built and tested on Windows 10, so consider these instructions to be for Windows only.